Domitor is a nonprofit society—501(c)(3)—dedicated to the study of early cinema. Our bylaws are available in English and

-Colin Williamson (PhD, University of Chicago) is an Assistant Professor of Film and Screen Studies at Pace University as well as a fellow at the University of Pennsylvania’s Wolf Humanities Center.
-Previously, he was a fellow at the Center for Cultural Analysis at Rutgers University, and a visiting scholar at the American Academy of Arts and Sciences and Harvard University.
+Colin Williamson (PhD, University of Chicago) is an Assistant Professor of American Studies and Cinema Studies at Rutgers University – New Brunswick.
+Previously, he was a fellow at the University of Pennsylvania’s Wolf Humanities Center and the Center for Cultural Analysis at Rutgers University, and a visiting scholar at the American Academy of Arts and Sciences and Harvard University.
 His research focuses on aesthetics, intermediality, and animation and special effects in the proto-cinema and early cinema periods.
-He is the author of Hidden in Plain Sight: An Archaeology of Magic and the Cinema (Rutgers UP, 2015) and has published in Thinking in the Dark (Rutgers UP, 2015), The Moving Image, Leonardo, and animation: an interdisciplinary journal, where he serves as Reviews Editor.
+He is the author of Hidden in Plain Sight: An Archaeology of Magic and the Cinema (Rutgers UP, 2015) and has published in Thinking in the Dark (Rutgers UP, 2015), Film History, The Moving Image, Leonardo, and animation: an interdisciplinary journal, where he serves as Reviews Editor.

 Scott Curtis (PhD, University of Iowa) is an Associate Professor of Radio/Television/Film at Northwestern University in Evanston, Illinois, USA, and Director of the Communication Program at Northwestern University in Qatar.
 His areas of expertise include early German cinema and the early use of motion picture technology as a research tool, diagnostic instrument, or teaching aid in science, medicine, and education.
 His book on this topic, The Shape of Spectatorship: Art, Science, and Early Cinema in Germany (Columbia University Press, 2015), explores the collision between expert vision and moving images in various disciplines.
 He has published extensively on the use of motion pictures in a variety of scientific fields, such as biology, physics, psychology, and medicine.
 He has also written on more traditional topics in film history, including animation; early German film and theory; industrial film; the Motion Picture Patents Company; film sound; Alfred Hitchcock; and Douglas Fairbanks.
 His essays have appeared in numerous anthologies and such journals as Film History, Cinema et Cie, montage/av, Science in Context, and Zeitschrift für Medienwissenschaft.